i470/DownmarkerWPF/README.md

 ## Dependencies

- - Windows 7 (please provide feedback if you encounter issues with Vista, XP or Windows 8)
+ - Windows 10
- - .NET Framework 4.0 (should install if you don't already have it on your machine)
+ - .NET Framework 4.7 (should install if you don't already have it on your machine)

 ## Tools required to develop